drewbrns/AMMediaPlayer/README.md

 # AMMediaPlayer

-A simple and lightweight wrapper around AVQueuePlayer with the aim of audio streaming simple and decoupled from your main code
+A simple and lightweight wrapper around AVQueuePlayer with the aim of making audio streaming simple and decoupled from your main code

 # Installation